Skip to Main Content

 Clos du Val

 One of Napa Valley's founding estates, Clos du Val has produced Cabernet Sauvignon from the Stags Leap District since 1972, earning a Pearl 3 Star Prestige rating in 2025.
 Winemaker Ted Henry leads a program built on the district's characteristic volcanic soils and cool afternoon winds.
-The estate sits within a peer set that helped define Napa's international reputation across five decades.
+The estate sits within a comparable set that helped define Napa's international reputation across five decades.

 Five Decades of Stags Leap Cabernet